vadisychev/django_intro/README.md

 - [ ] save the form to DB

 3. 2nd web-page will display all notes and date creation info.
-- [ ] show the table with data for DB
+- [.] show the table with data for DB

+update to check GitActions work